 The progression to the clinical component of the program requires freshman/first-year students to submit portfolios by April 15 and complete the Certified Background package by May 15.
 Review of portfolios and official notification of the results of this review would occur during the summer.

-- Required allied courses of a grade C or better
+- Completion of required allied courses of a grade C or better

 - Required major courses of grade BC or better.